-In this, our first server-side programming module, we answer a few fundamental questions about server-side programming — "what is it?", "how does it differs from client-side programming?", and "why it is so useful?".
-We then provide an overview of some of the more popular server-side web frameworks , along with guidance on how to select the most suitable for framework for creating your first site.
+In this, our server-side programming module, we answer a few fundamental questions about server-side programming — "what is it?", "how does it differ from client-side programming?", and "why is it so useful?".
+We then provide an overview of some of the most popular server-side web frameworks , along with guidance on how to select the most suitable framework for creating your first site.
 Lastly we provide a high-level introductory article about web server security.

 Before starting this module you don't need to have any knowledge of server-side website programming, or indeed any other type of programming.

 You will need to understand "how the web works".
 We recommend that you first read the following topics:

 - What is a web server